-Note new address for the Secretary as of April 1, 2016
+Note new address for the Secretary as of March 24, 2016 January 1, 2016

-January 1, 2016

 Thank you for your interest in the process of becoming a board certified veterinarian in the American College of Animal Welfare.
-This version of the ACAW Applicant's Packet provides information relative to the ACAW process of becoming board certified using an Alternate Route program.
-This route is intended for individuals who have some but not all of their requirements already completed and those who are not intending or unable to be in a traditional animal welfare residency training program at a university.
-The Packet will be updated periodically to provide you with the most current information.
+This version of the ACAW Applicant's Packet provides information relative to the process for veterinarians who completed their training prior to August 1, 2012 and who have until Nov.
+1, 2017 to submit their credentials.
+It should be noted that such individuals have to successfully pass the examination and become ACAW Board Certified by December 31, 2018.
+This Applicant's Packet for individuals in the Provisional Route will be updated periodically to provide you with the most current information.
 There are several sections, with each intended to provide you with information needed at different stages of your quest.
-Updated forms are also being posted on the website.